mebens/strong/README.md

 The tests are done using [telescope](https://github.com/norman/telescope).
 Have a look at the [README](https://github.com/norman/telescope#readme) for that repository to see how to install telescope.
 Once you've done that, just run `tsc spec.lua`.

 [rb-string]: http://www.ruby-doc.org/core/classes/String.html

+# Contributors

+* [Robin Wellner](http://gvxdev.wordpress.com/) helped to improve performance of `insert` and also added a couple new abilities to that method.